(NSCLC; Non-small Cell Lung Cancer; Non-small Cell Bronchogenic Carcinoma; Small Cell Lung Cancer)

 - Pneumonectomy—removal of an entire lung

-- Targeted therapy—involves using medicines or substances to target certain molecules in the cancer cells
+- Targeted therapy—involves using medications or substances to target certain molecules in the cancer cells

-- Immunotherapy—involves using medicines or substances made by the body to increase or restore the body's natural defenses against cancer
+- Immunotherapy—involves using medications or substances made by the body to increase or restore the body's natural defenses against cancer

 - Avoid places where people are smoking.